qwikk123/Java/README.md

-# Random programming tasks etc in java
+# Random programming tasks in java